-The show is hosted by Ryan Sickler, who is very well known for his unique brand of comedy, and the show itself takes a different approach from other comedy podcasts, as it actually focuses on some of the lower moments of guests’ lives, and finds the humor in them.
+The show is hosted by Ryan Sickler, who is well-known for his unique comedy brand.
+The show takes a different approach from other comedy podcasts, as it focuses on some of the lower moments of guests’ lives and finds the humor in them.

-It’s a very sweet podcast, true to its name, and definitely worth a listen.
+It’s an entertaining podcast, true to its name, and worth a listen.

-If you’re new to the series, or you are a long-time fan, then you’re probably here because you’re wondering which of the episodes are the best, right?
+If you’re new to the series or are a long-time fan, you’re probably here because you’re wondering which episodes are the best, right?

 You’ve come to the best place because I’ve gone through the show to find out the very best episodes of the show that you can check out now.